All employees working in Australia have the same workplace rights including migrant workers and visa holders.

 For more information visit our Payment for work page.

 If an employee has to do training, attend meetings or open and close the business as part of their job, they have to be paid the right pay for all hours worked.
 Employees must be paid in money, not in goods and services like food, clothing or accommodation.

-Are you a new employee?
-Or hiring new staff?
-Employers have to give every new employee a copy of the Fair Work Information Statement before, or as soon as possible, after starting a job.
+Employers must give every new employee a copy of the Fair Work Information Statement (FWIS) before, or as soon as possible after, starting a job.

 Employees can take time off work.
 This is called 'leave' (‘leave’).
 It includes:

 - paid leave for holidays